phpearth/docs/testing/index.md

 It can be bad code
 - maybe there is repeating code in different parts of your app
-- when you will copy/paste code you can break things.
-You're a human being and we all make mistakes or you might just copy and paste bugs as well besides the code
+- when you copy/paste code you can break things.
+We are a human being and we all make mistakes or you might just copy and paste bugs as well besides the code.